Project60/org.project60.banking/doc/civibanking-getting-started.md

 The contact_id attribute is one of the "magic" or reserved ones.
 When that is populated, it is understood to be the internal contact id of the CiviCRM contact that owns the transaction.
 This will show in the GUI.

 Available actions include:
-   * calculate - run code
+   * calculate - run PHP expression (CAUTION!)
    * copy - as above
    * copy_append - append the value to an existing attribute
    * copy_ltrim_zeros - copy and remove leading zeros
-   * lookup - as above
+   * lookup - as described above
    * map - map from the matched value to a new value
    * set - sets an attribute to a specified value
    * preg_replace - substitute part of the string